Venezuelan opposition

+María Corina Machado, winner of the 2025 Nobel Peace Prize, is currently considered one of the main opposition leaders.

 Henrique Capriles, the presidential opposition candidate in 2012 and 2013, wearing the tricolor hat.

-The Venezuelan opposition, sometimes referred to as anti-Chavismo, is a political umbrella term used to describe political, social, and religious movements that have opposed Chavismo and the associated Bolivarian Revolution political process since 2 February 1999.
+The Venezuelan opposition, also referred to as anti-Chavismo, is a political umbrella term used to describe political, social, and religious movements that have opposed the Chavismo ideology and the associated Bolivarian Revolution political process since 2 February 1999 under the leadership of Hugo Chávez, Nicolás Maduro, and Delcy Rodríguez.

 Background

 After the February 1992 coup attempt, The first reaction of the traditional political parties was channeled in the Venezuelan Congress, through a document of condemnation, approved unanimously and without discussion, of the actions of Chávez and his companions, as well as an endorsement of democracy as a form of government.
-Congressman David Morales Bello specifically exlaimed "Death to the coup plotters!".
+Congressman David Morales Bello specifically exclaimed, "Death to the coup plotters!"

 Chávez became a presidential candidate in April 1997, after obtaining the approval of his political movement, the MBR-200, to participate in the 1998 elections, founding the Fifth Republic Movement party.
 At the time, the frontrunner was Irene Sáez, Miss Universe 1981 and Mayoress of the Chacao Municipality, but she lost popularity after receiving backing from COPEI.

 Chávez was declared the winner of the 1998 presidential elections and the opposition electoral front, the Polo Democrático, dissolved afterwards.
 However, despite losing the presidential elections, the non-Chavista political forces held a majority in Congress and represented an obstacle for Chávez's Constituent Assembly, as he promised to seek their support to push it forward.